Alex-Ueki/Anime-SR/README.md

 ## TODOS

 - Parental Unit
+    - Add skip tile feature to trainer?
+    - Some way of skipping low-contrast tiles?
+Use blz to compress tiles and check size?
+Probably too slow though.
     - Better error handling on file IO
     - Create path structure in Data folder if necessary
     - Path structure validation improvements